Skip to content

 Not every barista course delivers what it promises.
 Watch for these red flags:

-Providers who do not name their trainers or list any credentials.
+Schools that do not name their trainers or list any credentials.
 The best courses are taught by SCA-authorised trainers or professionals with verifiable industry experience.

 Courses described as 'SCA accredited' that do not appear on the SCA course finder.
 Verify independently at sca.coffee/education/courses.